 Financial instruments not measured or recorded at fair value in the condensed consolidated balance sheets consist of cash and cash equivalents, accounts receivable, and accounts payable and accrued expenses.
 The estimated fair value of accounts receivable and accounts payable and accrued expenses approximate their carrying amount due to the short-term nature of these instruments.
-Other financial instruments not measured or recorded at fair value include: (i) note payable, (ii) ABL, (iii) term loan, and (iv) and (v) earnout liabilities, as discussed below.
+Other financial instruments not measured or recorded at fair value include: (i) note payable, (ii) ABL, (iii) term loan, (iv) earnout liabilities related to the WSG acquisition, and (v) earnout liabilities related to the Selected acquisition, as discussed below.

 (i) The Company paid the third and final installment on its note payable in the first quarter of 2022.
 Due to its relatively short-term nature, the carrying value of the note payable approximated its fair value. (ii) The carrying amount of the Company's ABL approximates fair value because the interest rates are variable and reflective of market rates. (iii) The estimated fair value of the Company's term loan was calculated applying an interest rate lattice model using Level 2 inputs from available market information. (iv) Potential earnout payments related to the WSG acquisition are contingent upon meeting certain performance requirements based on 2021 through 2023 performance.
-The Company performed an analysis using multiple forecasted scenarios to determine the fair value of the earnout liability's carrying amount approximates fair value and is included in current portion of earnout liability and non-current earnout payments related to the Selected acquisition were contingent upon meeting certain performance requirements based on 2022 and 2023 are venues.
-The earnout liability's carrying amount approximates fair value and was included in current portion of earnout liability and non-current earnout liability on the condensed consolidated balance sheets. (v) Potential earnout liability's carrying amount approximates fair value and was included in current portion of earnout liability and non-current earnout liability on the condensed consolidated balance sheets.
+The Company performed an analysis using multiple forecasted scenarios to determine the fair value of the earnout liability.
+In the third quarter of 2022, the Company determined that the contingent consideration earnout related to the WSG acquisition was achieved for the 2021 through 2022 period and, as a result, the Company made a \$7.5 million earnout payment.
+The remaining earnout liability's carrying amount approximates fair value and is included in current portion of earnout liability on the condensed consolidated balance sheets.
+See Note 4 - Acquisitions. (v) Potential earnout liability's carrying amount approximates fair value and is included balance sheets.
+In the second quarter of 2022, the Company determined that the contingent upon meeting certain performance requirements based on 2023 revenues.
+The earnout liability's carrying amount approximates fair value and was included in current portion of earnout liability and non-current earnout liability on the condensed consolidated balance sheets.
 In the second quarter of 2022, the Company determined that the contingent consideration earnout related to the Selected acquisition would not be achieved for 2022 and 2023 and, as a result, the entire liability was reversed.
 See Note 4 - Acquisitions.